hookdeck/shopify-festive-notifications/README.md

-# Shopify Live Notifications Demo
+# Shopify Festive Real-Time Notifications Demo

 A developer tutorial application demonstrating how to integrate Shopify webhooks, the Hookdeck Event Gateway, and Ably to display real-time purchase notifications in a Shopify online store with festive animations.